 TOPIC: New Published Cases from May through August 2021 and discussion of current case issues.

 MCLE: 1.5 hrs.
 General MCLE and appellate specialization credit offered.

-FOR INFO: Contact Linda J. Conrad at email@example.com.
+FOR INFO: Please contact Linda J. Conrad at email@example.com for further details.

 LA South Bay Chapter

 FOR INFO: Contact Jean Ballantine at email@example.com for further information.